Caast/caast-documentation/README.md

 # Introduction

-Welcome to Potion Caast Widget documentation, this simple documentation website will help you to install and configure the Caast library on your website.
+Welcome to Caast Widget documentation, this simple documentation website will help you to install and configure the Caast library on your website.
 If you have any problem, please contact our support via our administration interface.

 ?> Caast library is still under development, documentation will be updated on a regular basis.